apokhrel7/blink/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request (template and CI/CD workflow will be provided later).